 TKO Rope ($7) — Floyd Mayweather used to use one of these apparently a few years ago as the rumors go.
 The TKO’s are your basic no frills licorice jump rope — good for every type of workout, and best of all, cheap.
 Just your standard 7 dollar skipping rope that will do the job for basic skipping work.
 You can buy this one on Amazon for 7 bucks.

 Freestyle Champion Rope ($15.95)– this is a great rope.
-I have this model myself..
+I have this model myself.
 It’s great for pretty much any skipping work, and especially good for tricks with the longer handles.
-I bought this one myself and I use it often.
+I bought this one myself, and I use it often.
 I like the Buddy Lee better, but I paid over 30 bucks for that.
-This was 15 bucks but it’s a better jump rope than most of the 7-10 dollar ones you get.
+This was 15 bucks, but it’s a better jump rope than most of the 7-10 dollar ones you get.
+However, the rope broke in half after a few months, so I suggest you get a second backup rope just in case.
 You can buy it on Amazon for $15.95.